What should I know about US tax? | Collegepond

 If you are not considered to be an NRI, take a look at the Double Taxation Avoidance Agreement between India and the US to know your rights and how much tax to pay.

 If you are a candidate for a degree, the portion of the scholarship used for tuition fees, books, and supplies required for your course would not be taxable.
 Any portion used for other purposes such as accommodation and living expenses will be taxable.
 Scholarships are not taxed in India so you will not need to pay taxes on them here.

 You can avail of a standard deduction ($5,800 in 2011) which is not allowed for other non-residents.
 Indian students can also claim one personal exemption ($3,700 in 2011) for themselves and another for their spouse, provided the spouse is in the US during the year.

 Before you get employed, your employer will ask for a W4 form to understand the exemptions and benefits you will be availing of so that he can deduct tax accordingly.
-As a student from India, don’t forget to claim the standard deduction benefit.
-You can find help in this guide.
+As a student from India, don’t forget to claim the standard deduction benefit while pursuing your higher studies in abroad.
 Typically, the International Students Office at your college will help you with this form.

 Have any other questions about taxation policies in the US?
 Ask us in the comments section.

 For more information on higher education abroad visit Collegepond.